MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-incidents.md

 :::image type="content" source="../../media/investigate-incidents/incident-evidence.png" alt-text="The Evidence and Response page for an incident in the Microsoft Defender portal" lightbox="../../media/investigate-incidents/incident-evidence.png":::

-Microsoft 365 Defender automatically investigates all the incidents' supported events and suspicious entities in the alerts, providing you with information about the important emails, files, processes, services, IP Addresses, and more.
+Microsoft Defender XDR automatically investigates all the incidents' supported events and suspicious entities in the alerts, providing you with information about the important emails, files, processes, services, IP Addresses, and more.
 This helps you quickly detect and block potential threats in the incident.

 Each of the analyzed entities is marked with a verdict (Malicious, Suspicious, Clean) and a remediation status.
 This helps you understand the remediation status of the entire incident and what next steps can be taken.